Drifting (motorsport): Steering and suspension

 Steering angles are also crucial as the driver progresses.
 The first stage of these modifications is usually a modified steering knuckle or upright.
 Extended control arms can be employed on MacPherson strut vehicles like the Nissan S-Chassis to allow for more clearance for higher steering angles.
 Many aftermarket companies have developed full lock kits including modification of the vehicle's original scrub radius, kingpin axis, Ackermann angle, amount of bump steer, caster angle, and kinematics as to maximize front grip and eliminate mechanical bind at steering angles in excess of 60°.
 While MacPherson strut vehicles are prevalent in professional drifting, double wishbone suspension vehicles can also be competitive, with often better caster and camber curves.

 Springs and shock absorbers are also tuned for higher skill levels, depending on track layout, which is included on almost all production cars.
 While Ackermann geometry is helpful in making a car turn easier, it inhibits the ability to slide sideways at full lock necessary to compete in drifting.

+Common modifications

+Drift cars need a stiff suspension to reduce things like body roll and bouncing.
+Having a stiff suspension also allows for stronger suspension components that can withstand the damage and more importantly improved handling making it safer for the driver to drift.
+The suspension (especially for a drift car) can get quite complex.
+However, some of the first modifications done to a drift car will be the addition of coil-overs as they are the heart of the cars suspension.
+This is a simple but major modification that stiffens the suspension instantaneously and allows for the car to handle well; all while adding some style with a lowered look.